Curvature heterogeneities act as singular perturbations to smooth Laplacian fields: a fluid mechanics demonstration

-In this Letter, combining experiments and theory we show how localized curvature generically results in long-ranged flow perturbations.
-We first demonstrate that axisymmetric bumps merely alter uniform flows over their footprint.
-In stark contrast, we then show that curvature asymmetries act as singular perturbations to Darcy's flows.
-They result in algebraic perturbations to both the pressure and velocity fields.
-We explain our finding using an electrostatic analogy and conformal mappings and show that they apply more broadly to all two-dimensional potential flows.
+\rev{In this Letter, we combine fluid mechanics experiments and theory to reveal and explain how localized curvature heterogeneities generically result in long-ranged perturbations to vector fields that derive from a harmonic potential.
+For the sake of clarity, we henceforth use the fluid mechanics terminology directly relevant to our experiments.
+We first demonstrate that uniform Darcy's flows are merely altered over the footprint of axisymmetric bumps. } In stark contrast, we demonstrate that curvature asymmetries result in algebraic perturbations to both the pressure and velocity fields.
+We explain our findings using an electrostatic analogy and conformal mapping arguments.}

 We perform our experiments in three-dimensional (3D) printed microfluidic channels, see Fig.~\ref{fig:exp_setup}(a).
 We make our channels with a Formlab3 printer and use a transparent photocurable resin (Formlab clear), see also the Supplemental Material (SM)~\cite{SM}.
 In all our experiments the Hele-Shaw cells have a length $L=120~\rm mm$ and a width $W=38~\rm mm$.
 We however perturb the geometry by adding a Gaussian bump at the center of the device as exemplified in Fig.~\ref{fig:exp_setup}(a).
 We stress that the gap of the cells is constant across the whole device, $e=450~$\textmu m, see Fig.~\ref{fig:exp_setup}(b).
 The geometry of the channels is fully captured by the shape of their midsurface.
 We define it by the height field $h(x,y)=h_0\exp[-x^2/(2\sigma_x^2)-y^2/(2\sigma_y^2)]$, where $\sigma_x,\ \sigma_y$ are the widths of the bump in the $x$- and $y$-directions respectively.